-To receive the Alaska Bidder Preference, the proposal must include the Alaska Bidder Preference Certification Form attached to this RFP.
-An offeror does not need to complete the Alaska Veteran Preference questions on the form if not claiming the Alaska Veteran Preference.
-An offeror's failure to provide this completed form with their proposal will cause the state to disallow the preference
+In order to receive the Alaska Bidder Preference, the proposal must include the Alaska Bidder Preference Certification Form attached to this RFP.
+An offeror does not need to complete the Alaska Veteran Preference or Alaska Military Skills Program questions on the form if not claiming the Alaska Veteran or Alaska Military Skills Program Preferences.
+An offeror's failure to provide this completed form with their proposal will cause the state to disallow the preference.